cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-cartridges.md

 ## Instructions
 ### Section I - SD card Setup

+Using a Windows, Linux or macOS device?
+Use [Lazy DSi Downloader](lazy-dsi-downloader) to automatically setup your SD card.
+{: .notice--info}

 - Download the latest release of [GodMode9i](https://github.com/RocketRobz/godmode9i/releases)
 - Extract `GodMode9i.nds` from the GodMode9i archive and place it anywhere on your SD card